signalfx/signalfx-python-tracing/README.md

 # sets the global opentracing.tracer by default:
 tracer = create_tracer()  # uses 'SIGNALFX_ACCESS_TOKEN' environment variable if provided

-# or directly provide your organization access token if not using the Smart Agent or Smart Gateway to analyze spans:
+# or directly provide your organization access token if not using the Smart Agent or Gateway to analyze spans:
 tracer = create_tracer('<OrganizationAccessToken>', ...)

 # or to disable setting the global tracer: